kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 So in our analogy, the `x` and `y` variables are two labels that you and the librarian agree point to the same "book" on the "bookshelf" (i.e. the same object in memory).

-You can verify that this is the case by using the `pointer()` function:
+In Julia, you can check the location by using the `pointer()` function[^pointer]:

+[^pointer]: This only works for mutable objects.
+For immutable objects Julia does not let you call the `pointer` function because there's certain optimizations that the compiler may make that would make the `pointer` function invalid.
+The mental model here can still be used though.

 ```julia
 julia> pointer(x)